-As US Senator and later a vice president, Al Gore successfully imposed climate alarmism on the scientific institutions and mostly suppressed dissent.
-But he had few failures, and only some of them became publicly known.
+As U.S. senator and later as vice president, Al Gore successfully imposed climate alarmism on scientific institutions and suppressed dissent.
+But, he had few failures and only some of them became publicly known.
 This book chapter by Professor Fred Singer tells about one of them, when Al Gore targeted him personally.
 Excerpts from it follow.
 Links in the excerpts are mine.

 This is a personal account linking efforts to suppress scientific publication about climate science and policy by then-Senator (later vice president) Al Gore and his staff.

 In those efforts, an individual working closely with Senator Gore and his staff made false and damaging statements about my behavior as a scientist.
 I filed a libel suit against the individual.
 The suit was settled when he issued a retraction and apology to me that included a statement that members of Senator Gore’s staff had made “similar statements and insinuations” to those that he retracted.

 Vice President Al Gore also tried to influence at least one TV news anchor to carry out an investigation designed to discredit those who disagreed with his personal views about climate change.
 His effort failed because of the newsman’s integrity.
 [It was 1992, when newsman’s integrity was not a joke – LG]

 Dr. Roger Revelle was one of the outstanding oceanographers of the twentieth-century. … He considered the possibility that human-caused modification of atmospheric composition might affect climate to be a “grand geophysical experiment,” and he didn’t express any particular concerns about possible negative impacts from global warming.